The Mayor of Rotherham

 The Mayor welcomes invitations to attend events held by local organisations throughout the district.

 Deputy Mayor of Rotherham

-The Mayor will be supported in her role by incoming Deputy Mayor, Cllr Alan Buckley.
+The Mayor will be supported in his role by incoming Deputy Mayor, Cllr Jenny Andrews.